grrrmilo161/nevercore/README.md

 ## Level Table

-Evercore uses a completely reworked level system: Rather than simply loading rooms using coordinates, Evercore uses a table of level strings, each containing the coordinates, size, and name of the level.
+Evercore uses a completely reworked level system: Rather than simply loading rooms using coordinates, Evercore pulls from a table of level strings, each containing the coordinates, size, and name of the level.
-The level table uses the following format:
+The level table is constructed using the following format:

 `[id]="[x],[y],[w],[h],[title]",`